IkeSteoger/storefront/README.md

 - In the first phase, our goal is to setup the basic scaffolding of the application with initial styling and basic behaviors.
 This initial build sets up the file structure and state management so that we can progressively build this application in a scalable manner.
 - In phase 2, we will be adding the “Add to Cart” feature to our application, which will allow our users to not only browse items in the store, but also select them and have them persist in their “shopping cart” for later purchase.
+- In phase 3, we will be connecting our Virtual Store to a live API so that our data is persistent and able to be separately managed.

 - As a user, I expect to see a list of available product categories in the store so that I can easily browse products.
 - As a user, I want to choose a category and see a list of all available products matching that category.